Sunnfast/NIST-800-53/questionnaire.md

 **AC-6(5): How does your organization restrict the use of privileged accounts to designated personnel or roles?**

 >Privileged accounts are restricted to designated personnel and roles as defined by HR and IT leadership.
 Account provisioning is managed through a centralized IAM system, and privileged credentials are rotated regularly and stored securely in a password vault.
-All administrative access is logged and monitored.

 **AC-6(6): How does your organization prevent non-organizational users from obtaining privileged access?**